CPSEL - DOP: Practical Examples

 New Charter School Principal

 In this scenario, a new Charter School principal is challenged with providing a safe learning environment for her school in a violent neighborhood.
-In this sample, a program shares the following prompts given to candidates to help them assess and analyze their accomplishments.
+In this sample, a program shares the following prompts given to candidates to help them assess and

 - Notice how the CPSEL and DOP support her in identifying her learning needs and lead to practical steps for building competence.